Size-biased diffusion limits and the inclusion process: Scaling limits in the case dL finite

 where $(Z(t) )_{t\geq 0}$ is a process on $[0,1]$ with generator $A_\theta$, cf. \eqref{eq_def_Ahat_single_part}, and initial distribution $\mu_0$.
 The identity can be extended to all $h \in C([0,1])$ by standard arguments, see e.g. \cite[Section 6]{EK93}.
 In analogy to known duality properties of the microscopic particle system \cite{GKR07,CGR21} this can for example be used to get closed evolution equations for moments.
 Due to size-biasing $h(z)=z$ describes the expected second moment of the mass distribution and we get

 This has an exponential solution which converges to the stationary point $\frac{1}{1+\theta}$, the expected second moment of the GEM$(\theta )$ distribution.
 Dualities of this form were previously considered in \cite{DH82} and \cite{DK99}, see also \cite[Section 6]{EK93} for a summary.
 In Proposition \ref{prop_dLinf_duality} we will see that for $dL\to\infty$ dualities of the form \eqref{eq_dual2} extend directly to nonlinear test functions $H(\mu )$, due to the absence of an interaction part in the generator $\genInf$, cf. \eqref{eq_def_G}.
-In the present case one can still construct higher dimensional dual processes, but their rates depend explicitly on an a priori chosen test function and there is no generic simple choice since the interaction part in $\genFin$ \eqref{eq_def_L} depends on $Bh$ rather than $h$.
+In the present case it may be possible to establish higher dimensional dual processes evaluated at $Bh$ rather than $h$, with Fleming-Viot-type resampling.
+This is not relevant for the aim of this paper but could be an interesting question for future studies.

 We stress once more the difference in point of view: whereas in previous works, see \cite{EK93} and references therein, the dual particles encode the position of clusters on the underlying lattice, in our size-biased approach the state of dual particles characterises the fragmentation of mass in a given configuration/partition.
 This allows for observing the dynamics of macroscopic cluster size distributions, while tracking only a finite number of dual particles.